pseudoyim/conda_build_dojo/README.md

 3. Fill out the `lesson.yaml`.
 4. (OPTIONAL) If your lesson requires `dojo_channels` (e.g. fake channels that recreate the channel conditions for your lesson), create and populate a `dojo_channels_pkgs.txt` file in your lesson directory.
     - Create a conda env (e.g. `test_env`) with your target package installed in it.
 Make sure to include all `build`, `host`, `run`, and `test` requirements.
 This will capture the *full* set of packages you need to build your target package in `dojo`.
-    - Afte the env is created, run: `conda list -n test_env --explicit`
+    - After the env is created, run: `conda list -n test_env --explicit`
     - Copy and paste the list of URLs into the `dojo_channel_pkgs.txt` file.
         - Delete the URLs for any packages that should be removed for the lesson (i.e. the packages that the learner is expected to build on their own).
 5. Test your lesson (e.g. try out each step yourself).